storj-archived/storj-bounty-program/bounty-details.rst

 STEP 2
 -------

-Click on Login at the right hand side on the header and you should see this pop-up:
+After you've clicked on the :Login: button, you should see this pop-up:

 .. figure:: static/keybase-login-screen.png

+Click on :Join Keybase:.

 STEP 3
 -------

-Click on Join Keybase.
 Enter your email address, username (easiest to use your rocketchat alias), and choose a strong passphrase.
 Do not use create easy, hackable passwords like `123456`.
 After your information is entered, the screen should look something like this:

 .. figure:: static/keybase-join.png

+Click on :Activate:.

 STEP 4
 -------

-Click on :Activate:.
-You should be navigated to a dashboard like this:
+After you've clicked on the :Activate: button, you should be navigated to a dashboard like this:

 .. figure:: static/keybase-dashboard.png

+Click on :Add a GPG Key:.

 STEP 5
 -------

-Now click on :Add a GPG Key:.
  You should get the following pop-up:

 .. figure:: static/keybase-join.png